MadelineMiller/life_events_website/README.md

 ------------
 INSTRUCTIONS

 Download all five photos to your computer's desktop.
-Make sure all files in saved in the same directory.
+Make sure all files in saved in the same directory and have been unzipped (if downloaded as a zip file.
 Then open styles.css using a web browser and the website will appear.